Menu Close

 Child Support

-How Child Support is Determined in New York
+How Child Support is Calculated in New York

 Child support is available as an ancillary issue in any matrimonial action or as an independent proceeding in Family Court.
 Child support is based applying a percentage of income without requiring the court to determine the needs of the child.
 The New York Child Support Standards Chart is available from New York State to assist people in determining the approximate amount of annual child support.